ngiann/GaussianVariationalInference.jl/docs/src/index.md

 ## What's this package for?

 This package implements a particular type of approximate Bayesian inference: it approximates a posterior distribution with a full-covariance Gaussian distribution[^1].
+We recommend using this package for problems with a relatively small number of parameters, 2-20 parameters perhaps.